MOON-BOI-STUDIOS/MBU-SOLANA/README.md

 <<<<<<< HEAD
-# For RENAISSANCE submission please go to the game-dev branch! :)
+# For BONKATHON submission please go to the game-dev branch! :)
 =======
 <<<<<<< HEAD
 # MOON BOI UNIVERSE - The open-world cyber-fantasy RPG